mhshuvoalways/react-booking-calendly/README.md

 # react-booking-calendly 📅

-A React component for booking and scheduling available time slots with ease. `react-booking-calendly` lets you display a calendar with available and reserved times for booking, providing a clean and customizable interface.
+A React component for booking and scheduling available time slots with ease. `react-booking-calendly` lets you display a calendar with available for booking, providing a clean and customizable interface.

 <img src="https://www.mhshuvo.com/_next/image?url=%2F_next%2Fstatic%2Fmedia%2Fcalendar.c05957cd.png&w=640&q=75" />